RELIGION IN ENGLAND IN THE 16TH CENTURY

 Meanwhile in 1527 Henry began a relationship with Anne Boleyn.
 Henry was keen to get rid of Catherine and marry Anne.
 In 1529 Henry called the 'Reformation Parliament'.
 Ties between England and Rome were cut one by one.
 Finally Henry lost patience with the Pope and rejected his authority and in 1534 the Act of Supremacy made Henry the head of the Church of England.

-Meanwhile Henry dissolved the monasteries.
+King Henry also dissolved the monasteries.
 Parliament agreed to dissolve the small ones in 1536.
 The large ones followed in 1539-1540.

 In 1546 a woman named Anne Askew was tortured then martyred for her Protestant beliefs.
 She was the only woman to be tortured in the Tower of London.